 Post one of this two-part series looked at how procurement is (and may always be) linked to savings, even as the definition and measure of those savings has changed.
 But Procurement’s role – and influence – has expanded.
 Technology and data are accelerating procurement along the value continuum, and changing what it can bring to an enterprise beyond the bottom line.
 In this post we look at how procurement professionals can leverage tools to increase their organizational effectiveness — and clout.

-Stage three: Leveraging the Capabilities of Available Tools
+Stage three: Leveraging the Capabilities of Available Tools for Savings

 Executive leadership teams recognize that getting the desired return from procurement requires more than investing in the right team and skills; the organization also needs to put the right set of tools in place.
 Any expansion of Procurement’s approach to managing spend will put those tools to the test.